The Chefs: Legacy

-McCallum Reunion Show
+In 2024, more than 40 years after the Chefs recorded the Alvic sessions, their 'lost album' was finally released by Damaged Goods, as part of a vinyl double LP compilation: Records & Tea: The Best of The Chefs and Lost Second (sic) Album.
+Alongside five songs familiar from Peel sessions, there were four previously unreleased compositions: Evans's "Lucky Hello" and "Land Ho" (a reworking of "Love is Such a Splendid Thing"), and McCookerybook's "Commander Lonely" and "Baby Small".

+The Pop Up Chefs

 On 25 January 2023, Helen McCookerybook and James McCallum reunited to play duo guitar arrangements of Chefs songs at the Betsey Trotwood pub in Clerkenwell, London.
 They played "Food", "Let's make up", "Records and Tea", and "24 Hours".
 Their set was filmed and was posted by McCookerybook on YouTube.

+As the Pop Up Chefs, in 2025 they released an EP, Extended Play, with the new stripped down versions of the four songs, on Gare du Nord records.